-People and animals can become seriously ill, or even die, after exposure to toxic blue-green algae (cyanobacteria).
-Although most blooms are not toxic, toxicity is hard to predict.
-A single species of algae can have toxic and non-toxic strains, and a bloom that tests non-toxic one day can become toxic the next.
+People and animals can become seriously ill, or even die, after exposure to toxic algae (cyanobacteria).
+Although not all blooms are toxic, toxicity is hard to predict and can only be detected by laboratory tests.

 Toxic algae identification, monitoring, and reporting

-- Find your lake — Use our database to locate a lake and find out the most recent testing.
+- Find your lake — Use our database or online map to locate a lake and see if it has been tested by our program.

-- Report a bloom — Local jurisdictions, lake managers, and Washington residents can report an algae bloom and sample it to test for potential toxins produced by algae.
+- Report a bloom — Local jurisdictions, lake managers, and Washington residents can report an algae bloom and get approved to test for potential toxic algae.